BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/2019-05-17-generating-mandelbrot-fractals.md

 We have the operation **z' = z<sup>2</sup> + c**

 We can do this again but this time, instead of our original **z** we are using our new value **z'**.
-This we way keep feeding the result of the previous operation into the next one.
-We keep iterating like this untill we have a reason to stop.
+This we, way keep feeding the result of the previous operation into the next one.
+We keep iterating like this until we have a reason to stop.
 We can start with a value **z = 0**, but it's the **c** that's noteworthy here.

 The Mandelbrot Set, as I understand it, is the set of all numbers in the Complex Plane that, when put under this iteration, does not blow up.
 The **c** in our equation is the number we're testing.